FCA warns against dubious graphene investments

 "We came across a number of instances where boiler room scams are offering investments in graphene, so we are putting out a warning that people should be on their guard."

-The European Union this year said that part of a 2 billion euro (1.6 billion pounds) research grant will be given to a project studying graphene.
+The European Union this year said that part of a 2 billion euro ($2.8 billion) research grant will be given to a project studying graphene. ($1 = 0.7258 euros)

 (Reporting by Tasim Zahid in Bangalore; Editing by David Goodman)